 Be sure to take a peek at the Wagon Wheel Motel and the former Midway Restaurant and Garage as you travel through Cuba.
 Along this stretch of the road begins one of Missouri’s finest wine and grape-producing regions.
 Some vineyards can be observed from the road and you’ll find several roadside stops selling grapes, grape juice, wine, honey, and other locally produced products in the summer and fall months.

-Rolla, Missouri provides several vintage views of Route 66 as well a popular auto museum called Memoryville USA.
+Rolla, Missouri provides several vintage views of Route 66 as well as a popular auto museum called Memoryville USA.
 For an interesting look at something else altogether, visit the Rolla Stonehenge, a partial reconstruction of the ancient megalith, built by students at the University of Missouri at Rolla.

 Continuing along towards Devil’s Elbow, your journey will provide an extremely scenic route along the bluffs over the Big Piney River.
 Sheldon’s Market and the Elbow Inn Bar and Barbeque Pit, both vintage Route 66 businesses, are interesting stops in Devil’s Elbow.

 Soon, you’ll arrive at the historic town of Waynesville, Missouri, which not only displays vintage peeks of the Mother Road, but also several historic buildings that date back to the days of the Civil War.

-In Lebanon, you can see the 1940s Munger-Moss Motel; still open today, as well as the old Wrink’s Market building, which stood as a Route 66 institution for more than a half a century.
+In Lebanon, you can see the 1940s Munger-Moss Motel; still open today, as well as the old Wrink’s Market building, which stood as a Route 66 institution for more than half a century.
 Continuing on to Springfield, you will view great architecture as you continue on your westward trip.